 From: Me (a.k.a.
 A Concerned Citizen, a.k.a.
 Someone Who Thinks You're a Bit of a Twit)

 The murder of abortion provider Dr. George Tiller on May 31st has resulted in a lot of conversation about abortion.
 It’s a topic frequently hushed, or spoken about more around its politics than the actual procedure, the experience itself and the real women who have abortions.
 So this increased discussion is certainly something potentially positive happening because of something horribly tragic.
-More discussion around anything which is or may be treated as unspeakable is always a good thing.Read more...

 All of us who work at clinics that provide abortion, or as abortion or reproductive rights educators or advocates know we do so at substantial risk.
 Women who come to our clinics as clients also know that they, too, may be at risk.
 The slaying of Dr. Tiller yesterday is tragic and upsetting, but it is not surprising or new.
 We didn’t become scared for the first time yesterday.
 We’ve always been scared, and we have always had cause to be scared.

 The murder of Dr. George Tiller at his church yesterday morning -- based on the information we have so far – was domestic terrorism, and terrorism which has been known and prevalent for some time.